Runtime

 Runtime module

 Behind the scenes every interaction with the state produces a state transition.
 Runtime does not apply any state transitions to the merkle tree itself, this allows us to keep the runtime circuits as simple as possible.
-As a result we can achieve adequate proof paralelisation between business logic and state transition circuits.
+As a result we can achieve adequate proof parallelization between business logic and state transition circuits.

 Soft-failing runtime methods